If you think your depressed feelings are badly influencing you life, there are things you can do to alleviate those feelings…

 The here-and-now or mindfulness concept allows therapist and client to honestly and bravely encounter issues that may be stumbling blocks in life transitions… life transitions we all face.

 How we handle these transitions is indicative of how well we know ourselves and perhaps how well we face our shortcomings or incorporate our shadow or dark side of our character.

-That hoary saying — “Life is not meant to be easy,” might be better understood with — “The easy path is great but it is the difficult that makes me bolder, brighter, more complete within myself, more creative, more authentic…a better person…”
+That hoary old saying — “Life is not meant to be easy,” might be better said with — “The easy path is great but it is the difficult that makes me bolder, brighter, more complete within myself, more creative, more authentic…a better person.”